What is Yoga Therapy?

 - Muscle and soft tissue stretching are performed safely during yoga.
 This stretching results in greater flexibility and free range of motion in the joints.
 The joints are well-lubricated, and stiffness and pain are relieved due to the lactic acid release.

 - Many people report a lessening of their fatigue, a greater endurance during physical activity, and a noticeable boost in their immune system since partaking in yoga.

 - An increase in muscle strength, a more toned core, and an improvement in posture are noticed with this form of physical fitness.

 - Many people report a decrease in their cholesterol and triglyceride levels since participating in yoga.

 Yoga therapy is a vital aspect of a comprehensive addiction treatment program.

-Yoga fitness at Best Drug Rehabilitation is highly recommended to help people cope with the difficulties that they are struggling with.
+Yoga fitness is highly recommended to help people cope with the difficulties and addictions that they are struggling with.
 By focusing on something other than day-to-day problems clients can de-stress themselves through this form of physical fitness.